 By 1927, the Lincoln wheat penny had come a long way from its dramatic debut nearly two decades earlier.
 The story began when President Theodore Roosevelt decided American coins needed more artistic flair and commissioned sculptor Victor David Brenner to create something special.

-The controversy forced the mint to remove the initials just ten days after release.
+The controversy forced the Mint to remove the initials just ten days after release.
 This created an instant rarity: while Philadelphia had minted 28 million VDB pennies, San Francisco managed only 480,000.
-The initials didn’t return until 1918—much smaller and hidden on Lincoln’s shoulder—where they stayed through 1927.
+The initials didn’t return until 1918 — much smaller and hidden on Lincoln’s shoulder — where they remained through 1927 and beyond.

 Also Read: Top 100 Rarest Pennies Worth Money (1787 – Present)